The Complete Guide to Standard Window Sizes, Charts, & Codes

 72″ double hung window 20602060 double hung window 24602460 double hung window 28602860 double hung window 34603460 double hung window 38603860 double hung window 40604060

-Single-hung windows, also referred to as single-sash windows are one the most common types of windows available.
-Single-hung windows have a fixed upper sash with an operable lower sash that slides vertically to provide ventilation.
-Single-hung windows are generally less expensive and easier to install than double-hung windows while providing better energy efficiency due to their fixed upper sash.
+Single-hung windows, also referred to as single-sash windows, are among the most common window types in residential construction.
+They feature a fixed upper sash and an operable lower sash that slides vertically to provide ventilation.
+Single-hung windows are typically more affordable and slightly simpler in design than double-hung windows, and the fixed upper sash can contribute to improved energy efficiency.

 spacer 2424″ spacer 2828″ spacer 3232″ spacer 4040″ spacer 4444″ spacer 4848″